nyurik/automotive_diag/README.md

 [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics) (ISO-9141)
 specifications for the road vehicles in Rust.

-Not everything is implemented yet, but the goal is to provide a full set of enums and structs to handle the most common diagnostic commands and responses.
-If you need a specific command or response, please open an issue or better yet, a pull request.
+Most features have been implemented and documented to handle the most common diagnostic commands and responses.
+If you find a missing command or response, please open an issue or better yet, a pull request.

 ## Usage